 A power sag (low voltage fluctuation) is a deficiency in voltage that decreases the voltage significantly below the standard level.

-Power surges can not only destroy your refrigerator, it can also start an electrical fire.
+Power surges can not only destroy your refrigerator, but it can also start an electrical fire.
 Models with microprocessors and inverter boards are especially susceptible to damage as strong power surges can fry these parts and even melt some of the plastic parts away.

 Meanwhile, a power sag can stall your refrigerator’s compressor.
-However, power will still be supplied to the it, hence the compressor will produce heat even though its not working.
+However, power will still be supplied to it, hence the compressor will produce heat even though it’s not working.
 If this heat continues to build up, it can melt the insulation wires and other parts of your refrigerator, making them less efficient in the long run.

 The easiest way to avoid this problem is by cutting off the electricity that is coming to your fridge; the easiest way to do that is to unplug your refrigerator immediately after a brownout happens.